 The Heritage House Museum of Montgomery County’s entry in the Arkansas Quilt Trail is displayed on our Exhibit Barn.
 The quilt is named “Four Tulips”.

-The quilt was donated by Alice Widener and Viola Widener Payte.
+Alice Widener and Viola Widener Payte donated the quilt.

 Memorial Brick Walkway